edthedev/minion/README.md

 3. Edit your bash/zsh/sh profile (e.g. ~/.bashrc)  to add `source ~/minion/add_to_your_profile`.

 #### Or: Installation as a Vim plugin
+*You can use minion in the command line as well as in VIM, just be sure to keep your configuration files set to one method!*

 This plugin is packaged for use with [Vundle](https://github.com/gmarik/vundle/blob/master/README.md).
 This plugin requires [Vim](http://vim.org/about.php) to be compiled with [Python]( http://python.org) support.